 Let the children make a colorful valentine hand print craft using their hands and fingers.
+It’s a great addition to your list of valentine activities for preschoolers!

 Oh, how I love using kiddos’ hands and fingers to create art!
 Probably because the children love it so.